guillaume-haerinck/cube-beast-editor/doc/README.md

 ### A - Voxel editors analysis

-We put 5 well-known softwares under our microscopes.
+We put 4 softwares under our microscopes.
 Both in terms of user-interface, functionalities and render pipelines.
 Most of the time it was difficult to get more information on the rendering part, but we did get some usefull insights.

 <br>